apache/incubator-baremaps/examples/openstreetmap/README.md

 OpenStreetMap (OSM) is a free and editable map of the world.
 Similarly to Wikipedia, it is maintained by a community of passionate volunteers.
 Every week, OpenStreetMap publishes a [full dump](https://planet.openstreetmap.org/) of its data in two flavours: a large XML file (about 90GB) and a more compact binary file (about 50GB) in the  [Protocol Buffer Format](https://developers.google.com/protocol-buffers) (PBF).
-As processing such large files can takes several hours, [Geofabrik](http://www.geofabrik.de/data/download.html) regularly publishes smaller extracts of OSM for specific regions.
+As processing such large files can take several hours, [Geofabrik](http://www.geofabrik.de/data/download.html) regularly publishes smaller extracts of OSM for specific regions.
 The [GitHub directory](./) associated with this example contains a tiny extract of OSM for [Liechtenstein](https://en.wikipedia.org/wiki/Liechtenstein), which is suitable for experiments.

 ## Importing OpenStreetMap Data

+To begin with the tutorial, make sure you have the source files of the tutorial in your current working directory.

 To import the sample OSM data (`liechtenstein-latest.osm.pbf`) in Postgis with Baremaps, execute the following command in a terminal.